Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 This means that app developers can also use the features of Apple Intelligence.

-We will also be integrating generative AI into Xcode to add the ability to automate Swift coding as well as an assistant feature that answers questions about Swift coding.
+Xcode will also integrate generative AI to automate Swift coding and add an assistant feature that answers questions about Swift coding.

 Apple Intelligence will be available on a trial basis in the US starting in the summer of 2024.